 Before adding a new animal to your homestead you always need to sit down and crunch the numbers.
 So how much does it cost to raise Angora rabbits?

-Rabbit Play Yard $-$$$$ Again this option is going to vary based on how deep your pockets are and how resourceful you can be with materials.
+Again this option is going to vary based on how deep your pockets are and how resourceful you can be with materials.
 If you have some hardware cloth wire & wood on hand you could build a simple, enclosed yard for cheap.
-For each rabbit, you should have at least 35 square feet of safe play area.
-Again if you have the room to go bigger, that is better.
-A quick online search for “rabbit x pen” will give you tons of options.
-Just keep in mind that if your rabbit will be using this unsupervised and outdoors you will need to be sure it is predator proof (covered top, buried wire or solid floor).
+For each rabbit, you should have at least 35 square feet of safe exercise area.
+If you have the room to go bigger, that is better.
+A quick online search for “rabbit exercise pen” will give you tons of options.
+Just keep in mind that if your rabbit will be using this unsupervised and outdoors you will need to be sure it is predator-proof (covered top, buried wire, or solid floor).

-Rabbits $50-$250+ – Again this cost can vary widely.
+This cost can vary widely.
 You can check your local animal shelter or rabbit rescue where you are bound to find plenty of rabbits.
 If you have your heart set on getting an Angora though, you might have a hard time finding a rescued one.
 Your next avenue is to contact a local breeder.
-Cost here is going to vary based on pedigree.
+The cost is going to vary based on pedigree & quality.
 If you are serious about getting a quality harvest of wool from your rabbits, it is worthwhile to invest in good quality rabbits from a registered and respected breeder.
 If you just want a cuddly, fun companion pet, a rescue is certainly the way to go!

-Fresh Greens/Vegetables/Fruits about $10 month – Fresh veggies & greens are also needed in your rabbit’s diet.
+Fresh veggies & greens are also needed in your rabbit’s diet.
 Expect to feed 1-2 cups of fresh greens per rabbit per day.
 If you grow your own, this cost can be cut down at least during the summer months.
-Generally I give each of my rabbit’s half a head of romaine (I buy them in bulk at my local warehouse store) plus fresh herbs daily.
-A couple times a week I will add in chopped veggies, clover, dandelion, marigolds or other tasty treats.
-Fruit is also good for rabbits, but should be used more sparingly because of it’s high natural sugar content (once a week or so).
+Generally, I give each of my rabbits half a head of romaine (I buy them in bulk at my local warehouse store) plus fresh herbs daily.
+A couple of times a week I will add chopped veggies, clover, dandelion, marigolds, or other tasty treats.
+Fruit is also good for rabbits, but should be used more sparingly because of its high natural sugar content (once a week or so).

-Litter about $2 month – We buy paper pellet litter for the rabbit’s litter box.
-It doesn’t stick in their fur, it’s biodegradable and is safe if the buns nibble on it.
+We buy paper pellet litter for the rabbit’s litter box.
+It doesn’t stick in their fur, it’s biodegradable, and is safe if the buns nibble on it.

-Health Costs minimal – Generally there should not be vet bills unless your rabbit has an illness or injury.
+Generally, there should not be vet bills unless your rabbit has an illness or injury.
 The only “medication” we give our bunnies are papaya enzyme tablets to help ward off wool block.
 You can get a bottle of about 600 pills for $10.
-We only give them a couple pills a week, so that should last my two rabbits over two years!
+That will last a few years

 Monetary Benefits of Angoras: